ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 Once we have set up the datproc cluster and all containers are up and running ( nifi, zookeeper, kafka, elasticsearch and kibana) it's time to have a hands-on approach.

-This is the architecture we have built up:

--- photo

 ## Flow creation with nifi

 Nifi UI web page is listening on port 8060 and we have to access it through a SSH tunnel.
 As we have explained on the previous section [Setting up the cluster](01-BuildingUp.md#Create-a-SSH-tunnel-to-the-VM-instance-(master-node)), let's dive into nifi.